murattahayavas/Background-Removing-Tool/README.md

 # Background-Removing-Tool
-This user-friendly program using Tkinter efficiently removes image backgrounds, simplifying your editing workflow.
 To run this program:

 Ensure you have Python 3 and Tkinter installed.
 These are common libraries and likely already present on most systems.